Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 Albert of Aachen, German chronicler, about 1100

-It wasn’t until Martin Luther, a German monk and priest, was sent on a mission to Rome in 1510 and returned “indignant at the worldliness of the Roman Catholic Church” did the reformation begin.
+It wasn’t until Martin Luther, a German monk and priest, was sent on a mission to Rome in 1510 and returned “indignant at the worldliness of the Church” did the reformation begin.
 Martin Luther’s greatest objection was “the sale of indulgences.”
 Thus began the Protestant reformation (1517).
 Martin Luther was excommunicated in 1520 by Pope Leo X for his “95 Theses” (objections to prevailing church practices).
 He nailed them to the church door in Wittenburg.
 (The Volume Library, V2 p1705 and p1932)

 The activity of our Christian predecessors continues...